ANSI colors aren't processed correctly

 I coded some working solutions, but they are too slow to be usable, at least for me.

 The best approach would be a stream way (without regular expressions), but we'll need to recode the entire process from scratch.

 #3 Updated by Vincent Le Goff about 2 years ago

 If it's not working, it doesn't bother me to take it down.
 It's an AccessPanel extension because AccessPanel used to be a standalone library (it's still on Pypi as a matter of fact).
 However I kept it in CocoMUD itself this time because it's not easy to port anyway.
 So if you want to take the extension down and create something else (either another extension, or another system altogether), don't hesitate.
 It has never been a side of the client I could extensively work on but it is still useful.
 With ANSI support we might like to add Xterm support in the end, but that's not for today.

-#5 Updated by Francisco Del Roio 5 months ago
+#5 Updated by Francisco Del Roio about 2 years ago

 I was thinking so much about this issue.
 Initially I thought that the process of taking ANSI codes needed to be just at client in Client.applicationDataReceived, but this approach could be problematic and would lead to so much code complexity.